Skip to Content

 • The parents' combined net income.

-• Division of time spent between the custodial parent and the non custodial parent (visitation).
+• Division of time spent between the custodial parent and the non-custodial parent (visitation).

-• The basic needs of the child, such as: food, clothing, housing, transportation and medical expenses.
+• The basic needs of the child, such as: food, clothing, housing, transportation, and medical expenses.

-• Additional expenses such as: cost of transportation to and from visitation, emergency medical expenses, child-care necessitated by the parents' work schedule.
+• Additional expenses such as: cost of transportation to and from visitation, emergency medical expenses, childcare necessitated by the parents' work schedule.

 If you have fallen behind in your payments, our Bergen County child support attorney can address any outstanding child support warrants and find a solution to your current predicament.
 You need to resolve backed payments quickly as they can result in jail time.
+Our attorneys can assist in negotiating feasible payment plans and exploring modification options to ensure compliance with court orders.

 A child support plan can be modified if there has been an ongoing change in circumstances.
-While guidelines apply to minors under the age of 18, sometimes a court may decide that a parent should continue to contribute if his / her child over 18 is attending college full time.
+While guidelines apply to minors under the age of 18, sometimes a court may decide that a parent should continue to contribute if his or her child over 18 is attending college full time.

-A court may also deviate from Income Shares Model if they deem them to be inappropriate or believe they need to be adjusted to accommodate the needs of the children and parents.
+A court may also deviate from the Income Shares Model if they deem them to be inappropriate or believe they need to be adjusted to accommodate the needs of the children and parents.
 When doing so, however, the reason must be stated in writing.

 • High-income situations